Effectiveness of Contact Tracing on Networks with Cliques: Model

-We assume the infection and contact tracing processes are independent (i.e., we treat $p$ and $\alpha$ as independent probabilities).
+Our model assumes the infection and contact tracing processes are independent (i.e., we treat $p$ and $\alpha$ as independent probabilities).
+See Fig.~\ref{fig:demo} for an illustration of the process.
 The order in which they are evaluated in the discrete-time model does not make a difference for the epidemic threshold.
-However, there is a slight variation in the epidemic size depending on the order, as the number of isolated individuals that are infected is affected by the order.
-For the epidemic size computations, we follow an order where we go through one infected-susceptible link at a time.
-First, we evaluate the epidemic spreading and then the contact tracing for that link.
-This way, the number of infected people in quarantine can be computed as $N_{\mathrm{Q_I}}=pN_{\mathrm{Q}}$.
-We find the size of an epidemic $E$ by summing up the number of infected people in and out of quarantine, $N_{\mathrm{Q_I}}$ and $N_{\mathrm{R}}$, respectively.
+However, there is a slight variation in the epidemic size depending on the order, as the number of isolated infected individuals is affected by the order in which nodes are infected and placed in the quarantined compartment.
+For this purpose, we follow an order where we go through one infected-susceptible link at a time.
+First, we evaluate the spread of the epidemic and then the contact tracing for that link.